CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Highway-Junction-Rules.md

 These speed changes help avoid collisions between traffic travelling at different speeds.

-To do this, use the [Speed Limits](Speed-Limits.md) tool to create a **speed gradient** along the highway ramp.
+To do this, use the [](Speed-Limits.md) tool to create a **speed gradient** along the highway ramp.
 The end nearest the highway should be fastest, and the end nearest your normal road system should be slower.

 (todo: image)

 As vehicles drive up an entry ramp, their speed should increase.
 As they drive down an exit ramp, their speed should decrease.

-# FAQ
+## FAQ

 **Does this reduce frame rate or cause lag?**
 > Very little.